 Sark is a bit of a strange beast in a plugin contest, because it doesn’t really provide that much out-of-the-box additional functionality.
 Rather, we view it as a comfortable pythonic foundation on top of which scripts/plugins writers can rely (and it has very complete documentation.)

-- IDARef by Mikhail Sosonkin
+- IDARef by Mikhail Sosonkin IDARef is:

 IDA Pro Full Instruction Reference Plugin

 IDARef displays documentation about the instruction on the line of the cursor.
 That can be a very helpful tool, but the plugin could be improved with regards to usability, in order to become more responsive.

 IDARef comes with instructions references for x86[_64], ARM and MIPS.

 - Dynamic IDA Enrichment – DIE by Yaniv Balmas This year’s winner is:

 Dynamic IDA Enrichment (aka.
 DIE)

 DIE is an IDA python plugin designed to enrich IDA`s static analysis with dynamic data.
 This is done using the IDA Debugger API, by placing breakpoints in key locations and saving the current system context once those breakpoints are hit.